-Its a brilliant twist Avon, the laid back cynic from the earlier series eventually after he becomes the leader is unable to cope and after he loses both Cally and the Liberator.
-You can see him gradually begin to descend into madness.
+Its a brilliant twist Avon, the laid back cynic from the earlier series is unable to cope after becoming leader, and after he loses both Cally and the Liberator; you can see him gradually begin to descend into madness.

-I love the way the other members of the crew are angry at Avon at first but then when he starts laughing like the Joker they get scared.
-You can see they are thinking “fuck has he snapped?”
+I love the way the other members of the crew are angry at Avon at first, but then when he starts laughing like the Joker they get scared.
+You can see even they are thinking “has he snapped?”

 If he didn’t lose it then, then he most certainly goes insane after he murders Blake.
-When the Federation troops storm the base and one by one slaughter the entire crew Avon doesn’t even react.
-Even when they are calling to him for help showing how insane he has become.
+When the Federation troops storm the base, and one by one slaughter the entire crew, Avon doesn’t even react.
+Even when they are calling to him for help, he doesn’t react.
 The final shot sees him standing over Blake’s corpse smiling once again in a way that indicates he has completely lost his marbles before it cuts off and we just hear gunshots.

 To this day many people have argued that Avon survived, but since no sequel was ever made and since he’s surrounded by about 70 heavily armed guys then yeah he is most assuredly dead.